-Uphill travel by means of skinning has gained popularity at Shawnee Peak and other resorts in recent years.
 Shawnee Peak welcomes and supports our guests seeking to enjoy the mountain utilizing uphill travel with an Alpine Touring set up (No snowshoeing, cross country equipment or hiking is permitted).
 For the safety of everyone on the mountain, we ask that everyone follow our guidelines.
 All travel is done at each individual’s own risk.

 All uphill participants have acknowledged that they know and will adhere to the Maine Skier Statute and the Maine Recreational Use Statute.

 There is ONLY ONE designated route for uphill travel (Kancamagus – Jack Spratt).